strawberry-py/strawberry-py/docs/development/repository.rst

 The module
 ----------

-For each module that has been specified in the init's ``__all__`` variable there must exist a directory with the same name at the root of the repository.
+For each module that has been specified in the ``repo.conf`` file there must exist a directory with the same name at the root of the repository.
 And each module has to have a ``module.py`` file inside of its directory.

 In our case, we only have one module specified, so we have to create a file ``bistro/module.py``.
 This file has to contain the class inheriting from discord's Cog and the ``setup()`` function to load the module.